kristinemlarson/gnssrefl/tests/use_cases/use_phnx.md

 A file with the reflector height results is created by <code>daily_avg</code> and that is what you use to evaluate snow accumulation using GNSS-IR.

+A big thank you to Thomas Nylen for his efforts on installing and maintaining this site.